Deodorant or antiperspirant - what is the difference between them?

 Anatomy of sweating

-So they are unpleasant body odor is caused by microorganisms (MO).
-If we want to reduce body odor, we must somehow prevent MO growth.
-We can do this in two ways:
+So microorganisms (MO) are responsible for unpleasant body odor.
+If we want to reduce body odor, we must somehow prevent the growth of MO.
+This can be done in two ways:

 Antiperspirants